In Norway the name is spelled Straumbotn or Strømbotn or Strømbotne. It is a place location.

 Arne or Aren Anderssøn was a farmer at Straumbotn from 1668 to 1700

 Mons Pedersøn was a farmer at Straumbotn, beginning in 1701 and is the oldest known relative.
 In 1710 he re-married.
-His second wife was Siselle Pedersdatter (1664 1748) from Forsbakken Farm.
+His second wife was Siselle Pedersdatter (1664 to 1748) from Forsbakken Farm.
 He had no children by her.

 Kirsten [ Kirsti ], (1700 d.
-26.9.1772) daughter and heir
+26.9.1772) (from his first marriage) daughter and heir

 Beritte (1704 – ?) married Christen Iversøn, from Bjerklia Farm and lived on Bnr.1 (276a) Straumbotn from 1735.
 They had 7 children and no heirs.